Rainbow (1975-1984, 1993-1997, 2015-present): a Heavy Metal band from Hertford, Hertfordshire, UK.

 See All... ⏬

-Down to Earth (1979) saw them close the decade on a beautifully crafted melodic rock note with the two top ten UK tracks Since You Been Gone and All Night Long.
+Down to Earth (1979) saw Rainbow close the decade on a beautifully crafted melodic rock note with the two top ten UK tracks Since You Been Gone and All Night Long.
 Ritchie Blackmore's act would be the founders of the Castle Donnington Monsters of Rock outdoor Metal festival, whose debut 1980 showing featured themselves with April Wine, Judas Priest, Touch, Saxon and German rising stars Scorpions.
 The first episode of this saga saw the aforementioned bands perform in pouring rain while the fans stood in a giant swamp from the water soaked grounds, and to top it all off there was that incident with Touch's vocalist becoming the highlight of their career.
 To add insult to injury the reviewers universally hated the event!
 But every year since (and with better planning) it has routinely received 60,000-100,000 heavy metal fans.
 It would soon after exceed Reading's numbers to become the premier rock event in the UK.

 But soon after the band had some more membership changes on the go with the Joe Lynn Turner (vocals) to replace Bonnet while Bobby Rondenelli replaced Powell who left to join ELP.
 The resulting follow-up Difficult to Cure (1981) was an excellent effort landing at an even 50 in the US, but making 3 in the UK The album did so well because of the opening track I Surrender, which as a single soared up to 3 in the UK on its own; the track proving to be an epic of American influenced rock that stood among Metal's greatest moments.
 The album overall took a more commercial stance and the gamble paid off.